 - Bail applications in the Magistrates, County and Supreme Courts

 Sophie specialises in indictable crime including violence (assaults, armed robberies, aggravated burglaries), fraud matters involving large businesses, drug matters, and sexual offences.
 Recently, Sophie appeared on behalf of a client charged with Australia’s first Commonwealth prosecution of marrying a person not of marriageable age (a person under the age of 18).

 Since joining Doogue + George, Sophie has represented a number of clients involved with the Royal Commission into the Protection and Detention of Children in the Northern Territory.
 Sophie appeared as Counsel at numerous formal hearings on behalf of current and former Northern Territory government employees, adults and children with vulnerable witnesses status, and an Aboriginal Elders dispute resolution group from a remote community.

 In July 2017 Sophie attended the National Criminal Defense College in the USA and completed an intensive course in trial practice and advocacy.

 Prior to commencing her role at this firm, Sophie gained significant experience as a solicitor advocate in the Northern Territory.
-Sophie was employed by Aboriginal Legal Aid in Darwin (NAAJA) as a solicitor advocate practicing in the criminal section for three and a half years.
+Sophie was employed by Aboriginal Legal Aid in Darwin (NAAJA) as a solicitor advocate practising in the criminal section for three and a half years.
 During her time at NAAJA Sophie was Regional Manager of North East Arnhem, co-ordinating five circuit courts, and was also Practice Manager of the criminal section during her last six months.

 Sophie has previous experience in civil litigation, personal injury, and criminal law as a solicitor at private law firms in Darwin and Melbourne.